sagemath/trac_to_gh/Issue 466.md

 }
 ```

-Changing assignee from was to pdehaye.
+Changing assignee from @williamstein to pdehaye.